Conorjbr/Oliver-St-John-Gogarty/README.md

 * Edit the description if required
 * Click on green "Create Fork" button at bottom of page

-OR
+### Hot to Clone a Repository

+* Fork the repository using the steps above
-* In the GitHUb repository, click the green "Code" tab at top of page
+* Above the file list, click Code (Usually green at the top right of the code window)
+* Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right
+* Open Git Bash
+* Change the directory to where you want your clone to go (your own github)
+* Type git clone and then paste the URL you copied in step 4
+* Press Enter to create your clone

+### How to Make a Local Clone

-* Copy the URL for the repository.
+* Under the repository name, above the list of files, click Code
+* Here you will have two options, Clone or Download the repository
+* Clone the repository using HTTPS, clicking on the icon to copy the link
+* Launch the Gitpod workspace or choose your own directory
-* Open Git Bash.
+* Open Git Bash
-* Change directories to the location of the fork you cloned.
+* Change the current working directory to the new location of where you want the cloned directory.
-* Type git remote -v and press Enter.
-You will see the current configured remote repository for your fork.
-* Type git remote add upstream, and then paste the URL you copied
+* Type git clone and then paste the URL
-* To verify the new upstream repository you have specified for your fork, type git remote -v again.
-You should see the URL for your fork as origin, and the URL for the upstream repository as upstream.
+* Press Enter, to create local clone to chosen directory

 OR